-The 1940s produced some wonderful classic children’s books that kids and parents can still enjoy today.
+I found some wonderful classic children’s books from the 1940s that kids and parents can still enjoy today.
 Let’s take a look at a few, shall we?

 The Doll’s House.
 (1947) Not to be confused with a certain Norwegian play, Rumer Godden’s story, written from the dolls’ point of view, was one of my childhood favorites.
 A much loved doll family finally gets to move out of their shoebox house into an elegant Victorian manor.
 Only the manor comes with the beautiful but haughty doll, Marchpane.
 Tasha Tudor’s illustrations are the perfect accompaniment.
 (Ignore the unfortunate contemporary cover above!)